 Make it a (subtle) lesson in resilience

-College applications mark the beginning of an adulthood that will likely involve many hard efforts and disappointments.
+College applications mark the beginning of an adulthood that will probably involve many hard efforts and disappointments.
 Resilience is like a muscle that gets stronger with use.
-How you talk about reach schools, and about your own hopes and aspirations, will cue your child about how to handle the rollercoaster of life after college admissions (and really, there is one).
+How you talk about reach schools, and about your own hopes and goals, will cue your child about how to handle life after college admissions (and really, there is one).

 In your own life, do you take on difficult challenges, or do you think, Why bother when I might fail?
 When you hit a setback, do you think, This is disappointing, but I know I will feel better tomorrow?
-Showing your kids that you have optimism, hope, drive, and follow-through is worthwhile preparation for college application season — and the rest of your child’s life.
+Modeling optimism, hope, drive, and follow-through will help prepare your child for college application season — and beyond.